oci-landing-zones/terraform-oci-modules-observability/logging/examples/custom_logs/README.md

 - One log group for all custom logs.
 - One simple custom log.
 - One custom log using SYSLOG parser.
-- One custom log using APACHE_ERROR parser
+- One custom log using APACHE_ERROR parser.
+- One agent configuration to each custom log.

 For deploying service logs, refer to [Flow Logs example](../flow_logs/), [Bucket Logs example](../bucket_logs/) or [Vision Service Logs example](../vision/).